cody1213/twism/README.md

 twism
 =====
-A clickable maps jQuery plugin
+A clickable SVG maps jQuery plugin

 ####Live example
 http://dev.codybrumfield.com/jquery-plugins/twism/example.html

 ####Why does this exist
-Because sometimes, I just want to add a quick map to a project without getting all [D3.js](http://d3js.org "A complicated little project") about it.
+Because sometimes, I just want to add a quick map to a project without making my life [complicated](http://d3js.org "A complicated little project").

 ####How stable is it?
-This is version: 0.3.
-It's basically at the beta stage.
+This is version: 0.2.0.
+Consider it at the beta stage, though I've used it in live projects.
 If you find any bugs, let me know!

 ####Browser support?
 Modern browsers down to IE9 is the goal.